rorosaurus/tf2-bot/README.md

 I am developing this bot using [IntelliJ IDEA](http://www.jetbrains.com/idea/download/index.html).
 I have committed the project files to allow others to easily open and try the project.

+I'm a one-man team right now, working on this in my (very limited) free time.
+Development is anticipated to be slow.

 ## Warnings

 This bot is *extremely* rough and unpolished as of now.
 Use this tool at your own risk!